|558 page views|

 |A portion of Near Trapps has been closed to climbing MORE INFO >>>|

 A fun climb that follows a right-leaning crack on the side of a massive boulder.
 Step up onto the medium-sized boulders on the right and step left into the crack.
-Follow the crack to the easier climbing on the right-face above the bush.
+Follow the crack until you step around to easier climbing on the face to the left, near the remains of a bush.

 Near the end of the Near Trapps, come to a large, right-facing corner that is actually a massive boulder leaning against the cliff (the entire route is on the right side of the boulder).
 Look for a crack fading diagonally up to the right in line with the leaning direction of the boulder.
 The crack actually starts in the roof that is about seven feet off the ground.
 There is a medium-sized boulder to the right of the crack, and the bottom of this boulder is about the same height as the top of the lower roof.
 If you look up, you should see a large roof well above the top of the boulder.
 About mid-way up the climb, on the left near the arrete, is a small bush.